wangguohao-github/project_gazebo_aruco/docs/README.md

 Welcome to this tutorial in which we aim to fly both a real and simulated drone around some aruco markers!

-This tutorial/workshop is designed for the 2024 autonomous drone hackathon ran at UCL HereEast on the 7/8th September.
+This tutorial is designed for the 24-25 COMP0240 Aerial Robotics: Fundamentals to Practice in Real-World Environments.

 ## Contents